makgyver/fluke/README.md

         - `dir`: label dirichlet skewed
         - `path`: label pathological skewed
         - `covshift`: covariate shift
+      All other fields are treated as parameters for the specific distribution.
+Please see `fl_bench.data` for more details.
     - `sampling_perc`: percentage of the dataset considered for training.
       If `1.0`, the whole dataset is used for training.

-    And only for FEMNIST:
-    - `num_features`: the number of features (784)
-    - `num_classes`: the number of classes (62)

 - `exp`: must contains the other settings for the experiment:
     - `seed`: the seed used for reproducibility purposes
     - `device`: the device used for training the model.
 If `auto`, the device is automatically selected
     - `average`: the averaging method using in the evaluation (e.g., "macro", "micro")
-    - `checkpoint`: the checkpoint configuration.
-It must be a dictionary with the following fields:
-        - `save`: if `true`, the model and the client optimizer are saved after each round
-        - `path`: the path where the checkpoint is saved
-        - `load`: if `true`, the checkpoint is loaded from the `path` before starting the training

-- `log`: must contains a dictionary with the settings for the logging:
+- `logger`: must contains a dictionary with the settings for the logging:
-      - `logger`: the logger used for logging the results.
+      - `name`: the logger used for logging the results.
 It must be one of the following:
           - `local`: the results are logged locally
           - `wandb`: the results are logged on wandb
       - `eval_every`: the number of rounds after which the model(s) is/are evaluated
-      - `wandb_params`: the parameters used for logging on wandb.
-Used only if `logger` is set to `wandb`.
-        It must be a dictionary with the following fields:
+    In the case of `wandb` as logger, the following fields must be specified:
       - `project`: the name of the project on wandb
       - `entity`: the name of the entity on wandb
       - `tags`: the tags used for logging on wandb

 The `ALG_CONFIG` is a json file containing the following fields:
 - `name`: the name of the algorithm
+- `hyperparameters`: contains the dictinaries for the hyperparameters for clients and server:
     - `model`: the model to train.
 It must be a valid PyTorch model defined in the `net.py` file
-- `hyperparameters`: contains the dictinaries for the hyperparameters for clients and server:

     - `server`: must contains a dictionary with the server hyperparameters (e.g., `{"weighted": true}`)

     - `client`: must contains a dictionary with the client hyperparameters, for example:
         - `batch_size`: the batch size used client-side for training the model
         - `loss`: the loss function used for training the model.
 It must be a valid PyTorch loss function
         - `local_epochs`: the number of epochs used client-side for training the model
-        - `optimizer_parameters`: the parameters used for the optimizer.
+        - `optimizer`: the parameters used for the optimizer.
           It must be a dictionary with the following fields:
             - `lr`: the learning rate
+          All other parameters are optional.
-            - `scheduler_kwargs`: the parameters used for the learning rate scheduler.
+        - `scheduler`: (optional) the parameters used for the learning rate scheduler.
           It must be a dictionary with the following fields:
             - `step_size`: the step size used for the learning rate scheduler
             - `gamma`: the gamma used for the learning rate scheduler

+    All other hyper-parameters added to either `client` or `server` are algorithm-specific.
-        For example, the `fedprox` algorithm requires also the following hyperparameters:
+    For example, the `fedprox` algorithm requires also the following hyperparameters for `client`:
       - `mu`: the mu used for the FedProx algorithm
       - `lambda`: the lambda used for the FedProx algorithm

 To run an algorithm, you need to run the following command:
 ```bash